A guide to British game birds

 The twelfth of August is not exclusive to the grouse; it also marks the start of the snipe shooting season.
 A small wading bird with a long, needle-like beak, the snipe lives in the British wetlands and is extremely difficult to catch as it flies in an erratic ‘zig-zag’ manner.

 Unlike the other game birds on our list, the snipe bird is cooked and roasted completely whole, with the innards still inside.
-While this process isn’t for the faint-hearted, it really adds to the flavour of the final dish and snipe pâté is particularly tasty when spread on toast.
+While this process isn’t for the faint-hearted, it really adds to the flavour of the final dish, and snipe pâté is a popular choice when spread on toast.

 Mallard